dorian-sz/hotel-reservation-php/README.md

 - Protected routes for both backend and frontend
 - Containerization with Docker

-## To get started with the TaskManager-CRUD-app
+## To get started with the Hotel Reservation App

-### You can run the TaskManager-CRUD-app
+### You can run the Hotel Reservation App

 With Docker